This is part two of a feature on the subway at South Kensington. Part one is here.

 A strange matter concerning the skylights is that at one time there were only four.
 Photographs show just one half of the pair right by Thurloe Place, the other, nearest to the road was a pavement light instead.

 Below Thurloe Street (originally known as Alfred Place West) there is a strange, fully tiled, hole in the ceiling.
-I am not sure what it was, it may have been a small skylight or an air shaft.
+I am not sure what it was, it may have been a small skylight or a ventilation shaft.
+Whichever it was it would have had to rise up in the middle of the roadway.
+However as old maps do not show anything of the sort these cavities might have been for lights rather.

 How Many Windows?